Jiangmen: Secondary Education

+library

+Jingtang LibraryThe library was established in 1925, by an Overseas Chinese founder Fung Ping Shan.

 Transport

 Roads and highways

 Jiangmen has a mature network of inter-city and intra-city highways and expressways, whose total length has reached 10084.97 km as of 2016.
 G15 Shenyang–Haikou Expressway travels at the north, connecting downtown Jiangmen to three of its administrative divisions Heshan, Kaiping and Enping, as well as nearby cities Yangjiang, Zhongshan and Foshan.
 S32 Western Coastal Expressway goes along Jiangmen's coastlines, linking Zhuhai at the east and Yangjiang at the west.
 G94 Pearl River Delta Ring Expressway, S20 Guangzhou-Zhongshan-Jiangmen Expressway, G2518 Shenzhen-Cenxi Expressway and S47 Guangzhou-Foshan-Jiangmen-Zhuhai Expressway run through northeast Jiangmen.
 S49 Xinhui-Taishan Expressway connects Taishan and joints S32 at the south.

 China National Highway 325 is the only highway in the national trunk road system that goes into Jiangmen.
 Several provincial highways, such as S273, S274, S276 and S367 link the city's suburb areas to major towns.